DavidB-PAL/reem_hand_grasp_controller/README.md

 Copyright (c) 2013, David Butterworth, PAL Robotics S.L.
 <br>
 <br>
-Grasp controller and Action Server for the REEM robot hand
+A grasp controller and Action Server for the REEM robot hand.

 This node provides an all-in-one posture controller for the REEM hand, and can be used directly as an Action Server for the hand, whilst also being compatible with the ROS Manipulation Pipeline.